mspass-team/mspass/docs/source/user_manual/mongodb_and_mspass.rst

     The form with constant value only works for "$eq".
 6. Compound queries (e.g. time interval expressions) have a value with multiple operator keys.
+7. There is an implied logical AND operation between multiple key operations.
+An OR must be specified differently (see below).

 In the examples below, refer back to these rules to help you remember these fundamentals.